-- 176. Calls upon States to make progress in formulating programmes and measures to eradicate multiple or aggravated discrimination, particularly gender-based discrimination; - 177.
-Urges States to adopt specific measures to promote a gender perspective and gender mainstreaming and to fight gender discrimination effectively; - 178.
-Calls upon States to promote social equity, gender equality and women's human rights by strengthening and promoting women's full and equal participation in the political process in their countries and in the decision-making process at all levels;
+- 176. Calls upon States to make progress in formulating programmes and measures to eradicate multiple or aggravated discrimination, particularly gender-based discrimination; (para 74 section 5) - 177.
+Urges States to adopt specific measures to promote a gender perspective and gender mainstreaming and to fight gender discrimination effectively; (para 103 section 1 modified) - 178.
+Calls upon States to promote social equity, gender equality and women's human rights by strengthening and promoting women's full and equal participation in the political process in their countries and in the decision-making process at all levels; (para 72 section 5)